 - pressurized storage storages, i.e. bullets, Horton spheres,

-- Special purpose vessels such as reactors, columns, jacketed vessels.
+- Special purpose vessels such as reactors, columns, and jacketed vessels.

-Most common shape of pressure vessels is cylindrical shell with dished ends.
-Other types of end closures such as conical, hemispherical are also used when appropriate.
-For large pressurized storages, spherical shape may be chosen.
-The Standard Engineering codes used for design of 2 phase separators are GPSA guidelines, API 12J.
+The most common shape of pressure vessels is a cylindrical shell with dished ends.
+Other types of end closures such as conical, and hemispherical are also used when appropriate.
+For large pressurized storage, a spherical shape may be chosen.
+The Standard Engineering codes used for the design of 2-phase separators are GPSA guidelines, and API 12J.

-Pressure vessels can be installed in vertical or horizontal orientation.
+Pressure vessels/Separators can be installed in vertical or horizontal orientation.